Samastic/Rechess/README.md

 				- send piece to trimMoves()
 	* getCheckmoves(enemy, king)
 		- finds all the spaces between enemy and king
-	* trimMoves(vector<int> newmoves)
+	* trimTeamMoves(vector<int> checkmoves)
-		- trims moves from a piece that don't match newmoves
+		- trims moves from a piece that don't match checkmoves
 - checkmate

 - en passant